An Oracle ULA (Oracle Unlimited License Agreement) is:

 Key Steps Leading Up to Certification (and when to do them):

 - 12+ Months Before Expiry: Re-read your ULA contract.
 Note the end date and any notice periods (some ULAs ask you to give Oracle notice 30 or 60 days before the end if you intend to certify).
 Identify stakeholders involved in exit planning (IT asset management, DBAs, procurement, legal, etc.).
-Start forecasting your Oracle usage at exit, and if any big changes (projects, cloud moves, etc.) are expected in that timeframe.
+Start forecasting your Oracle usage at exit, and consider any significant changes (such as projects or cloud migrations) that are expected within that timeframe.

-- 6 Months Before Expiry: Initiate the internal audit and data collection of all Oracle deployments (as described in the earlier sections)โ.
+- 6 Months Before Expiry: Initiate the internal audit and data collection of all Oracle deployments (as described in the earlier sections).
 Concurrently, internal discussions should be held on the path forward: Do we want to exit the ULA, or do we anticipate needing to renew it?
 Sometimes, the answer is obvious, but other times, it is not.
-Consider factors like expected growth, budget, changes in Oracle strategy, etc. If leaning towards renewal, youโll want to negotiate with Oracle soon.
-If leaning towards exit, continue the certification prep.
+Consider factors such as expected growth, budget, and changes in Oracle’s strategy, among others.
+If leaning towards renewal, you’ll want to negotiate with Oracle soon.
+If leaning towards exiting, continue with the certification preparation.
 This is also a good time to engage an external licensing advisor if you plan to use one.

-- 3โ4 Months Before Expiry: By now, you should have a solid handle on your deployment counts and compliance status.
+- 3–4 Months Before Expiry: By now, you should have a solid handle on your deployment counts and compliance status.
 Begin drafting the certification letter and have internal dry runs of the certification process.
-If you havenโt already, around 3 months out, you should inform Oracle of your plans.
-Oracle often reaches out in this window to discuss โwhatโs next.โ If you plan to certify (exit), you can politely let them know and perhaps arrange the logistics for certification (like scheduling when to run LMS scripts, etc.).
-If you plan to renew, serious talks should be underway (Oracle will be happy to talk about renewal).
+If you haven’t already, approximately three months prior, you should inform Oracle of your plans.
+Oracle often reaches out in this window to discuss “what’s next.”
+If you plan to certify (exit), you can politely let them know and perhaps arrange the logistics for certification (like scheduling when to run LMS scripts, etc.).
+If you plan to renew, serious discussions should be underway (Oracle will be happy to discuss renewal).

-- Notice Period (as per contract): Many ULAs require a formal notice of intent to certify (or not renew) about 30 days before the term ends.
+- Notice Period (as per contract): Many ULAs require a formal notice of intent to certify (or not renew) approximately 30 days before the term’s end.
 Mark that date and send a written notice to Oracle, if required, stating you intend to exercise the certification clause and not renew the ULA.
 Missing this notice could lead to complications (in some contracts, failing to notify might automatically extend support or similar).

-- Final Month: Execute the plan โ finalize the certification letter, complete any Oracle-required measurements, and be ready to submit.
-Ideally, you will be polishing details by the last few weeks because all the heavy data lifting was done earlier.
+- Final Month: Execute the plan – finalize the certification letter, complete any Oracle-required measurements, and be ready to submit.
+Ideally, you will be polishing details in the last few weeks, as all the heavy data lifting was done earlier.

 One strategy is to treat the six-month-to-go mark as the point of no return when deciding to renew or exit.
 Before that, weigh your options, commit to a direction, and execute the necessary steps.